 BioWatch Monitoring 809

+Managing Division:

 Meteorology and Measurement

+Contact Person:

 Eric Stevenson

+Program Purpose:

-Operate and maintain the Bay Area BioWatch network for the Federal Department of Homeland Security (DHS) in cooperation with the EPA.
+Operate and maintain the Bay Area BioWatch network for the Federal Department of Homeland S (DHS) in cooperation with the EPA. ecurity

+Description of Program:

-The BioWatch Monitoring Program consists of a network of sample collection units located throughout the Bay Area.
+The BioWatch Monitoring Program consists of a network of sample collection units located through Bay Area.
 Filter media are collected and replaced on a daily basis.
-Exposed filter housing are delivered to an outside laboratory for analysis.
+Exposed filter housing are de an outside laboratory for analysis.
 The network operates 24-hours a day, 365 days a year.
-This program is fully funded by a Department of Homeland Security grant and any budgetary changes were made to more accurately reflect the grant request.
+This p fully funded by a Department of Homeland Security grant and any budgetary changes were made accurately reflect the grant request.
+Justification of Change Request: ivered to rogram is

 All funding changes are covered by the DHS grant award.

+Activities

-Operate and maintain BioWatch collection sites to provide exposed filter media for laboratory analysis.
+Operate and maintain BioWatch collection sites to provide exposed filter media for laboratory anal vsis.

 Provide training and contract oversight for the BioWatch program.

 Implement Consequence Management Plan for the BioWatch program.

-Major Objectives Delivery Date Provide oversight of facilities and equipment.
-Assure program requirements for computer entry, sampling, and filter delivery are met.
-Ongoing Assure impacted Air Monitoring and contractor staff are notified in the event of positive results.
+Major Objectives Delivery Date

+Provide oversight of facilities and equipment.
 Ongoing

+Assure program requirements for computer entry, sampling, and filter delivery are met.OngoingAssure impacted Air Monitoring and contractor staff are notified in the event of positive results.Ongoing